 Sullivan University's RN to BSN program is completely online, giving you the flexibility to fit school into your busy schedule.

 The RN to BSN student enters the program with knowledge, skills and experience as a registered nurse.
 The RN to BSN program: enhances your knowledge and skills by providing an in-depth exploration of career goals; enhancing the knowledge of community and public health nursing; teaching leadership and management skills with a focus on holistic nursing care and evidence based nursing practice; and provides an in-depth preparation for leadership positions.
 In addition, courses provide a foundation to pursue graduate study.

 Bachelor of Science in Nursing Program Learning Outcomes

 PLO 1: Students will complete a baccalaureate-level liberal education.

-PLO 3: Students will develop an evidence-based, clinically competent nursing plan for patients.
+PLO 3: Students will develop an evidence-based, clinically competent nursing plans for patients.

 PLO 4: Students will utilize healthcare information systems in the delivery of quality patient care.

-PLO 5: Students will demonstrate ethical, legal, and holistic behaviors associated with the delivery of quality patient care.
+PLO 5: Students will demonstrate ethical, legal, and holistic behaviors associate with the delivery of quality patient care.